teusH/MySense/README.md

 The scripts are written in (embedded) micro Python.
 Micro python has more functionality as the language C used with Arduino boards.

 Visual feedback is provided with RGB led and optional a tiny Oled display from Adafruit.
+The measurement kit supports to run with a solarcel.
+For enabling this the architecture has had a major redesign.

 The LoRa directory will give information to build a DIY TTN LoRa gateway.
-The `INSTALL.sh` configuration script will support to install GPS, oled display, RGB led, WiFi remote access, G4 access and other standard functionality to a Rspberry Pi based gateway e.g. RAK831 or IC880a-PSI and Pi based gateway for a small budget TTN gateway.
-As such providing you with more functionality as commercial offered gateways.
+The `INSTALL.sh` configuration script will support to install GPS, oled display, RGB led, WiFi remote access, G4 access and other standard functionality to a Raspberry Pi based gateway e.g. RAK831, RAK833 or IC880a-PSI and Pi based gateway for a small budget TTN gateway.
+Have a look at the RAK7258 LoRa gateway.
+A complete (indoor and outdoor) gateway for about €140 (AliExpress).
+As such providing you with more functionality as commercial offered gateways without a subscription fee.

+At this moment we have 20 measurements kits in the region as well around a cattle enterprise in order to allow an improved business case.

 ## Goal
 Provide a generalised dynamic Open Source based infrastructure to allow: